briannhyc/cv/_pages/projects.md

 ---
-permalink: /
+layout: archive
-title: "Hanyu Chen"
+title: "Projects"
-excerpt: "About me"
+permalink: /projects/
 author_profile: true
 redirect_from:
-  - /about/
-  - /about.html
+  - /resume
 ---

 {% include base_path %}

 **Sorry, Hanyu Chen hasn't finished this part yet :((, but she has promised to do it soon!**